DinoChiesa/devjam3-20170405/Labs/Core/07-OpenID-Connect-Signin/README.md

 Either way, Apigee Edge quickly lets you deliver tokens with OpenID Connect, and then secure your APIs using pre-built OAuth policies.

-# Background: What is the Authorization Code grant?
+# What is the Authorization Code grant?

 If you are not familiar with the Authorization Code grant in OAuth2.0, you should review the [OAuth2.0 specification - RFC 6749](https://tools.ietf.org/html/rfc6749).